dragonflyoss/d7y.io/blog/2023-09-15-security-audit/index.md

 harden security before graduation.
 Ongoing efforts for security is critical, as security is a moving target.

 We would like to thank the Trail of Bits team, particularly Dan Guido, Jeff Braswell, Paweł Płatek, and Sam Alws for their work on this project.
-Thank you to the Dragonfly2 maintainers and contributors, specifically Wenbo Qi, for their ongoing work and contributions to this engagement.
+Thank you to the dragonfly maintainers and contributors, specifically Wenbo Qi, for their ongoing work and contributions to this engagement.
 Finally, we are grateful to the CNCF for funding this audit and supporting open source security efforts.